 In 1989 385 birds were admitted.
 By the end of 1989, all current flight cages were complete.
 Heidi Bucknam was hired full time.
 The quail house was completed in 1991, closely followed by the completion of the ICU building in 1993.
 That year, 504 birds were admitted.
 In 1997, construction began on the last vacant building at the ICU complex.
 This building became the main facility for mice and rats, offices, additional caging for birds, as well as a lab.

 In 2009, founder Sigrid Ueblacker passed away.
 A year later Heidi Bucknam became our Executive Director.
 Nearly 15,000 birds had been admitted and helped by Birds of Prey since the beginning.
-We have had record years regularly since then, admitting 695 birds in 2014 and 730 in 2015.
+We have had record years regularly since then, admitting 695 birds in 2014, 730 in 2015, and 871 in 2016.